gmatocha/Filament-Watch-Octoprint-Plugin/README.md

  - Summary, Printing, Armed, and Alarm show the current state of Filament Watch.
  - GCODE Forecast, Commanded, and Measured length show the current value - same as what's shown on the graph. the value in  parentheses is the instantaneous *extrusion rate* calculated over the last second.
 This can be useful when diagnosing under extrusion issues.
  - Allowed Deviation is the current "window".
 The value in parentheses is the current difference between Measured Length and the GCODE Forecast (ie, the current error).
- - Current Feedrate - the currently commanded feedrate for the head (movement, not extrusion rate).
-Note this is the commanded rate, not the forecast rate, so it may not reflect reality at thatmoment in time.
+ - Current Feedrate - the latest sent feedrate for the head (movement, not extrusion).
+Note this is the commanded rate, not the forecast rate, so it may not reflect reality at that moment in time.
+This can be useful when diagnosing under extrusion issues.

 ### Log
 The section at the bottom shows the last 10 Filament Watch log lines, including drift corrections.
 See [](#Tuning) below.